Washington's World Interactive Map

 The fear was justified.
 The east coast of Barbados is rocky, bounded by coral reefs, and pounded by surf.
 The Washingtons were lucky that the crew saw the island in the night, or else Success might have been driven onto the reefs and destroyed.
 Success avoided these misfortunes, rounded the south end of Barbados, and anchored in Carlisle Bay later on November 2.

 Barbados is a small coral island in the southeastern Caribbean.
 The island is roughly pear-shaped, 21 miles from north to south and 14 miles across at the widest point.
 But its historical importance is not proportional to its size.
 The English settled the island in 1627, just eight years after the Pilgrims landed in Plymouth.
-In the 1650s the colonists began to cultivate sugar cane, which soon made the island's leading planters spectacularly-- even decadently-- rich.
+In the 1650s the colonists and enslaved workers began to cultivate sugar cane, which soon made the island's leading planters spectacularly-- even decadently-- rich.
 Barbados was one of Britain's most precious colonial possessions.
 Bridgetown-- where the Washingtons landed-- was one of the most populous cities in British American and the largest urban area George Washington had ever seen.
 Williamsburg, the largest town in Virginia, was a mere village by comparison.

 Shortly after they arrived, the brothers received a note from Gedney Clarke, an uncle of Lawrence Washington's wife, inviting them to his house.
 They went, though George Washington confessed "some reluctance" on his part because Mrs. Clarke was confined with smallpox, a dreaded disease he had so far avoided.
 It proved to be a fateful decision.
 Within two weeks he was stricken with the disease.